The First 1000 Days:

 This is the critical time in a child’s life when the nutrition they receive sets the lifelong foundation for their health, growth, and brain development.
 During this time the brain is developing the most, so the nutrients it gets are extremely important.

 In the first 1,000 days your pediatrician will monitor your child’s weight frequently.
 This is so important, and it is amazing to see how they grow!
 But the food your child eats – especially its nutrient composition – is also extremely important.
 Even if a child is of normal weight, the nutrients that a child is exposed to while in the womb and during the first two years of life are just as important as their weight.

-Just be mindful of what you feed your children.
+Be mindful of what you feed your children

 Even as a pediatrician with an interest in nutrition, I find the list of macro and micronutrients in the policy statement to be overwhelming.
 How do I know what foods contain choline or long-chain polyunsaturated fatty acids?
 And once I do know, how do I make sure my son is getting enough?
 The key is remembering the basics of healthy eating.